Skip to main content

 Pricing: Free tier available, Pro from $12/month

-Migration from NotebookLM: Export your sources and upload to Atlas.
-The AI will automatically find connections across your documents.
+Migration from NotebookLM: Export your sources from NotebookLM and upload them to Atlas.
+The AI automatically finds connections across everything you add, so your workspace starts working for you from day one.

 Best for: PhD students and researchers doing literature reviews